 Angular 9, Kendo UI, RxJS, Angular-Gridster2, Angulartics, Angular CLI, VS Code, TSLints.

 Why these technologies?

 AngularJS is an outdated framework.
-Together with a number of benefits that Angular will bring, there is no choice but to take the step into migrating from AngularJS to Angular.
+Together with a number of benefits that Angular will bring, there is no choice but to take the step into upgrading from AngularJS to Angular.
 There is no question of whether to migrate, rather than when and how.
 If you want your application to run better and faster and your features to be easy to implement, this shift is necessary.